robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 I continued to quietly put tags on finished costumes.
 The metal hook of the hangers against the rails made a faint scraping sound as the costumes swayed.

-And then, for a while, the only sounds were the those of the Faire through the window and the faint hiss of the steamer.
+And then, for a while, the only sounds were those of the Faire through the window and the faint hiss of the steamer.

 I watched Lauren take in a breath and look around.